w3f/research/docs/polkadot/slashing.md

 We propose two different methods to detect unresponsiveness.

-**Method 1.** Validators have an "I'm online" heartbit, which is a signed message submitted on-chain every session.
+**Method 1.** Validators have an "I'm online" heartbeat, which is a signed message submitted on-chain every session.
 If a validator takes too long to send this message, we can mark them as inactive.

 The advantage of this method is that we can detect unresponsive validators very quickly, and act upon this information, for instance by ending the current era early.
 A disadvantage is that it only detects validators that are accidentally off-line, and not those who are purposely unresponsive as part of an attack on the system.